aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2012/aspose-words-for-java-11-4-0-release-notes/_index.md

 WORDSNET-5779 SDTs combo box, SelectedItem doesn't show up.

-WORDSNET-6013 Create an article and code sample which shows how to specify default substitution font that is used upon rendering.
+WORDSNET-6013 Create an article and code sample which demonstrates how to specify default substitution font that is used upon rendering.

 WORDSNET-6167 Image quality problem with Doc format when use builder.InsertImage.